Population Dynamics Branch (PDB)

 • Susan M. Jekielek, Program Director

-Main Research Areas: Data science; family demography; work and family; child development and poverty
+Main Research Areas: Data science; large data collection efforts for demographic research, and data sharing and dissemination; family demography; work and family; population research on child development; health economics, population economics, and economic demography

 • Ronna Popkin, Program Director

-Main Research Areas: Sexual and reproductive health (contraception, STIs including HIV/AIDS (behavioral), and public health interventions and programs); sexual behavior; fertility (trends and statistical analyses of pregnancies and births); sex and gender minority health (statistical analyses or behavioral); qualitative research methods
+Main Research Areas: Sexual and reproductive health (contraception, STIs including HIV/AIDS [behavioral], and public health interventions and programs); fertility (trends and statistical analyses of pregnancies and births); qualitative research methods

 Highlights